Global Convergence of Unmodified 3-Block ADMM for a Class of Convex Minimization Problems: Preliminaries

 \begin{example} Compressive Principal Component Pursuit \cite{Wright-compressive-pca-2012}.
 This problem also considers decomposing a matrix $M$ into a low-rank part and a sparse part as \eqref{spcp}.
 The difference is that $M$ is observed via a small set of linear measurements.
 This problem can thus be formulated as \be \min_{L,S} \ \beta_1\|L\|_* + \beta_2\|S\|_1 + \half\|M-\ACal(L)-\ACal(S)\|_F^2,\ee where $\ACal:\Br^{m\times n}\rightarrow \Br^{m\times n}$ is a linear mapping.
 Note that \eqref{cpcp} is an unconstrained version of Eq.\ (1.7) in \cite{Wright-compressive-pca-2012}, and \eqref{cpcp} is particularly interesting when there are noises in the compressive measurements $M$.
 Similar problem has also been considered in \cite{WSB-NIPS-2011}. \end{example}

-In this paper, we prove that the unmodified 3-block ADMM \eqref{admm-3} globally converges with any parameter $\gamma>0$, when it is applied to solve the RLSD problem \eqref{prob:P-uncons}.
+In this paper, we prove that the unmodified 3-block ADMM \eqref{admm-3} globally converges with any parameter $\gamma>0$, when it is applied to solve problem \eqref{prob:P-uncons}, if $f_3$ satisfies Assumption \ref{assumption_3} and its condition number is in $[1,1.0798)$.
 This result provides theoretical foundations for using the unmodified 3-block ADMM with {\it a free choice of any parameter $\gamma>0$}.